DaloroAT/first_breaks_picking/README.md

 different due to various factors.

 In this regard, we will construct a synthetic data set and the corresponding pick.
-The following figures show synthetic data with a pick.
+The following figures show noiseless synthetic data with a pick.

 ![](examples/synth_segment_1.svg)
 ![](examples/synth_segment_2.svg)